 The cactus wren is found in deserts and arid foothills containing yucca, cacti, mesquite, and other types of desert scrub brush.
 They inhabit Sonoran, Chihuahuan, and Mojave Deserts.
-They can also be found in coastal sage scrub in California and thorn-scrub areas in Tamaulipas, Mexico.
-These birds are a protected species, so you can take plenty of pictures and even leave food out for them, but it is illegal to own one, without a zoological permit.
+These birds can also be found in coastal sage scrub in California and thorn-scrub areas in Tamaulipas, Mexico.
+Cactus wrens are a protected species, so you can take plenty of pictures and even leave food out for them, but it is illegal to own one, without a zoological permit.

 First the Stats…

 Lifespan: Up to 10 years

 Now on to the Facts!

 1.)
 The cactus wren eats ants, beetles, wasps, grasshoppers, butterflies, and various arachnids.